StellarWolfEntertainment/Aurora.Mathematics/Readme.md

 ### 2. Link the Library

 Extract the downloaded files and locate the static library file (e.g., `Aurora.Mathematics.a` on Unix-like systems or `Aurora.Mathematics.lib` on Windows).
 Add the library to your project and ensure it is correctly linked during the build process.
+**Note:** that at this time the only currently available 'compiled' version of the library is for Windows.

 ### 3. Include Headers